dribdat/awesome-hackathon/README.md

 > These are helpful handbooks and articles that will give you some orientation, and help you to prepare a plan for organizing your event.

 - [Dribdat wiki](https://github.com/dribdat/docs/wiki) - Community sourced guidelines from an open source project.
+- [GitHub Guide to Hackathons](https://hackathons.github.com/) - Join a community connected by code, with tips & tricks from GitHub.
 - [Hackathon Hackers Guide](https://github.com/HackathonHackers/Hackathon-Resources/blob/master/RESOURCES.md) - Collection of high quality hackathon resources.
 - [Hackathon.guide](https://github.com/JoshData/hackathon.guide) - A step-by-step guide by seasoned organizer Joshua Tauberer.
 - [Hackathon Leitfaden](https://github.com/okfde/hackathon-leitfaden) - (In German) Printed guide for municipalities.